Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Methods: physical quantities for discussing phase transitions and finite-size scaling

 In second-order phase transitions, the histogram of the magnetization, as defined in Eq.~\eqref{supp_eq_histogram_magnetization_001_001}, transitions from a distribution with a peak at $M = 0$ for high $k_\mathrm{B} T$ above the critical temperature to a uniform distribution at the critical point.
 Subsequently, it transitions to a distribution with a peak at $M = 1$ for low $k_\mathrm{B} T$ below the critical temperature.
-On the other hand, in first-order phase transitions, the histogram of the magnetization, as defined in Eq.~\eqref{supp_eq_histogram_magnetization_001_001}, exhibits two peaks at the transition temperature.
+However, in first-order phase transitions, the histogram of the magnetization, as defined in Eq.~\eqref{supp_eq_histogram_magnetization_001_001}, exhibits two peaks at the transition temperature.
 This phenomenon is attributed to hysteresis.